zacanger/niddesa/text/generated-translations/mahaniddesa/01-sinhala-google.md

-The aspirant went to the end, the final aspirant went to the asylum Achieved went to safety Safe took refuge in Sarana Absolutely Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Achieved went to nectar Nectar went to Nirvana
+The aspirant went to the end, the final aspirant went to the asylum Achieved went to safety Safe took refuge in Sarana Absolutely Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Absolute Achieved went to nectar Nectar went to Nibbana
-Nirvana was the end of the rain, the end of the journey, the end of the journey The enemy ended up going to the edge and the controlled Bambasara is the greatest The view is that cultivated roads have vulnerable defilements unchanged The realization is the perceived restraint that He understood the suffering.
+Nibbana was the end of the rain, the end of the journey, the end of the journey The enemy ended up going to the edge and the controlled Bambasara is the greatest The view is that cultivated roads have vulnerable defilements unchanged The realization is the perceived restraint that He understood the suffering.